 What alternative anxiety medication can be used if you cannot tolerate an SSRI?Ruslan Dorfman

 Generalized anxiety disorder (GAD) is treated with Selective Serotonin Reuptake Inhibitors (SSRIs).
-First line SSRIs for GAD treatment include citalopram, escitalopram and sertraline.
+Normally, people are first prescribed the SSRIs citalopram, escitalopram and sertraline.
 Trials show that only 50% to 60% of people respond to these medications, remission rates between 25% and 35% are achieved, and a large proportion of patients experience significant SSRI side effects.
 Pharmacogenetic testing, which determines how you respond to medications based on your unique DNA, can help individuals and their healthcare providers to understand why some cannot tolerate SSRIs and help predict how other anxiety medications will work for them.
 Pharmacogenetic testing will indicate if an individual is a normal, intermediate, ultrarapid, or poor metabolizer for commonly prescribed medications.
 It can help determine which of the other possible treatment options for GAD are right for an individual.
 These include serotonin-norepinephrine reuptake inhibitors (SNRIs), buspirone, hydroxyzine, pregabalin, and bupropion.
-A prescribing algorithm, or process to be followed for GAD treatment is available at psychopharm.mobi.
+A prescribing algorithm, or process to be followed for GAD treatment is available at: psychopharm.mobi.

 Some patients with GAD frequently experience SSRI-induced sexual side effects, worsening of anxiety or sleep disruption.
 There are multiple reasons for SSRI intolerance – you can find more details here.

-Below we provide an overview of some alternative medications that can be used for treatment of anxiety and the role of pharmacogenetic variations that impact on tolerability and response.
+Below we provide an overview of some alternative medications that can be used for treatment of anxiety and the role of pharmacogenetic variations that have an impact on tolerability and response.

 Venlafaxine is also metabolized by CYP2D6.
 For CYP2D6 poor and intermediate metabolizers, the Royal Dutch Pharmacists Association – Pharmacogenetics Working Group (DPWG) guidelines recommend an alternative to venlafaxine or to adjust the dose to and to monitor the patient’s plasma metabolite level.
 For CYP2D6 ultrarapid metabolizers, the DPWG guidelines suggest prescribing a dose to a maximum of 150% of the normal dose or to select an alternative to venlafaxine.